 The families of protein kinase having activities that are changing in response to cellular changes are involved in the control of the timing of the cell cycle.
 These kinases are heterodimers composed of a regulatory subunit cyclin and a catalytic subunit cyclin-dependent protein kinase (CDK).

 The catalytic subunit is inactive unless cyclin binds to it.
 The catalytic site is opened only when cyclin binds to this kinase exposing a key residue in the active site accessible for catalysis.
 Some CDK activities show striking oscillations which are the result of four mechanisms that regulate CDK activity.
 The different checkpoints of the cell cycle are as follows.

 Step 1: Regulation achieved by phosphorylation of CDKs

-The CDK can only be activated when Tyr15 phosphate group is dephosphorylated by specific phosphatase.
-The CDK-activating kinase phosphorylates Thr160 in the T loop forcing it to come out or the substrate binding cleft that permits substrate binding and catalytic activity.
+The CDK can only be activated when the Tyr15 phosphate group is dephosphorylated by specific phosphatase.
+The CDK-activating kinase phosphorylates Thr160 in the T loop forcing it to come out or the substrate-binding cleft that permits substrate binding and catalytic activity.

 Step 2: Cyclin degrades in a controlled manner

 Proteolytic breakdown of mitotic cyclins are highly specific and precisely timed and regulates cyclin-dependent protein kinase activity throughout the cell cycle.
 The progress of mitosis requires first, activation and then the destruction of cyclins A & B. this activates the catalytic subunit of M phase CDK.

 However, these cyclins have a destruction box near to their amino-terminal which targets them for destruction.
 Destruction box recognizing-protein (DBRP) recognizes and initiates the progress of cyclin degradation of this destruction box for which binding of another protein ubiquitin is needed.
 The binding of ubiquitin is accomplished by ubiquitin kinase, a complex proteasome.